 ICI Defined Contribution Plan Recordkeeper Data Show Continued Commitment to Retirement Saving

-Washington, DC, November 29, 2018—Americans continued to save for retirement through defined contribution (DC) plans over the first half of this year, according to ICI’s “Defined Contribution Plan Participants’ Activities, First Half 2018.”
+Washington, DC, August 31, 2017—Americans continued to save for retirement through defined contribution (DC) plans early this year, according to ICI’s “Defined Contribution Plan Participants’ Activities, First Quarter 2017.”
 The study tracks contributions, withdrawals, and other activity, based on DC plan recordkeeper data covering more than 30 million participant accounts in employer-based DC plans.

 Other findings include:

 - Most DC plan participants stayed the course in their asset allocations.
-In the first half of 2018, 7.1 percent of DC plan participants changed the asset allocation of their account balances, and 4.0 percent changed the asset allocation of their contributions.
-These levels of activity were similar to the activity observed in the same time frame a year earlier.
+In the first quarter of 2017, 4.6 percent of DC plan participants changed the asset allocation of their account balances, and 3.8 percent changed the asset allocation of their contributions.
+Account balance reallocation activity was little changed, and contribution reallocation activity was in line with the activity observed in the same time frame in recent years.

-- Withdrawal activity for DC plans remained low in the first half of 2018 and was similar to the first half in the prior year.
-In the first half of 2018, 2.2 percent of DC plan participants took withdrawals, the same share as in the first half of 2017.
-Levels of hardship withdrawal activity also were low, with only 0.9 percent of DC plan participants taking hardship withdrawals during the first half of 2018, the same share as in the first half of 2017.
+- Withdrawal activity for DC plans remained low in the first quarter of 2017, and was in line with the first quarter in the year prior.
+In the first quarter of 2017, 1.3 percent of DC plan participants took withdrawals, about the same share as in the first quarter of 2016.
+Levels of hardship withdrawal activity also were low, with only 0.4 percent of DC plan participants taking hardship withdrawals during the first quarter of 2017, the same share as in the first quarter of 2016.